bsvin33t/training/rails/Readme.md

 `rails g controller ads`

-Create a show page for the ad
+Create a `show` page for the ad
     * Add a spec for the `show` action of the ads controller
     * Add a route
     * Implemnt the `show` action in the controller
     * Create a new file show.html.erb under `app/views/ads/`
     * Add details for the view to show the details of the ad

-Create an Index page to list all the ads present in the site
+Create an `index` page to list all the ads present in the site
     * Add a spec for the `index` action in the ads controller
     * Add a route
     * Implement the `index` action in the controller